winglang/ocix/ocix/resources/secret.md

 # Secret

-The `Secret` resource represents a sensetive value (like an API key, certificate, etc.) securely stored in the cloud.
+The `Secret` resource represents a sensitive value (like an API key, certificate, etc.) securely stored in the cloud.

-Secrets are encrypted both at rest and in transit, and are only decrypted when used in a task.
+`Secret` values are encrypted both at rest and in transit, and are only decrypted when used in a task.
 That enables their usage in different compute tasks, while rotation or revocation are managed in a single location.

 ## Table of Contents